 - Those persons, of any age, with class III or severe obesity.

 - Those persons diagnosed with the following underlying medical conditions: diabetes, liver disease, and persons with chronic kidney disease undergoing dialysis.

-The complete Shelter in Place guidelines start at the bottom of page 4 through the bottom of page 6 on the Executive Order from April 23, 2020.
+The complete Shelter in Place guidelines start on page 6 of the Executive Order from July 31, 2020.

-- On May 28, 2020, Governor Kemp issued a new Executive Order renewing the State of Emergency until Sunday, July 12, 2020 at 11:59 p.m.
+- On July 31, 2020, Governor Kemp issued a new Executive Order renewing the State of Emergency until Thursday, September 10, 2020 at 11:59 p.m.
 To read the Executive Order, click here.
-A few key points from this Executive Order include:

 Access the below websites for more information on COVID-19, sheltering in place and other possible questions about COVID-19 in Georgia: